ibericode/mailchimp-for-wordpress/sample-code-snippets/README.md

 # Sample code snippets for Mailchimp for WordPress

-This is a repository of code snippets that help modify the default behaviour of the [MailChimp for WordPress](https://www.mc4wp.com/) plugin &amp; its [add-ons](https://www.mc4wp.com/add-ons/).
+This is a repository of code snippets that help modify the default behaviour of the [Mailchimp for WordPress](https://www.mc4wp.com/) plugin &amp; its [add-ons](https://www.mc4wp.com/add-ons/).

 Snippets are organized into categories (folders) and each snippet is placed in its own file with a name that describes what it does.